-SPN \352.
-Hispanic-American Culture and Civilization (AH-4)
+Hispanic-American Culture and Civilization

 Introduction to society and culture of contemporary Hispanic-America through examination of political, social, religious and artistic forces.
-Emphasis on social-political problems and their affect on the United
+Emphasis on social-political problems and their affect on the United States.
+Readings, lectures, compositions and discussions in Spanish.

-Chatas Dandings lactures communities and discussions in Council (Alma Alma December in Historia

-States.
-Keadings, lectures, compositions and discussions in Spanish.
 (Alma, Alma Programs in Hispanic-America)